-A. Camps are age-specific, so if you have a child aged 5-7 they will be in our mini-camp and if you have a child aged 8-11, they will be in our multisports camp.
-If you have 2 or more children of different ages (ie one aged 5-7 and one aged 8-11) they won't be in the same groups for the sporting activities.
+A. Camps are age-specific, so if you have a child aged 5-7 they will be allocated to an age appropriate group and if you have a child aged 8-12, they will be in a different age appropriate group.
+If you have 2 or more children of different ages (ie one aged 5-7 and one aged 8-12) they won't be in the same groups for the sporting activities.
 They will be together for the warm-up sessions, during breaks, throughout lunchtime and for the cool down at the end of the day though.
 We group children by age so that they can enjoy a whole day of fun and engaging activities appropriate to their age.
 Making new friends is a key part of our Holiday camps and our friendly coaches and staff are around to make sure everyone has a great time.

 Q. Can my child be put in a group with their friends?